jbx-protocol/juice-docs-v2/docs/dev/hackathon.md

 - A scaffold-eth starter kit for buidling a Juicebox project frontend.
 - A Juicebox protocol [extension](build/treasury-extensions) starter kit.
 See [this repo](https://github.com/jbx-protocol/juice-extensions-collection).
 - A scaffold-eth NFT branch that sends funds to a Juicebox treasury. *See [tiles.art](https://tiles.art)*
+- A [Nouns](https://nouns.wtf) clone: A sequential tokenID nft auction every x hours that pipes funds into a Juicebox treasury.
 - An all-in-one [multisig.lol](https://multisig.lol) + Juicebox interface, with full read/write.
 - A buidl-guidl-centric dapp for managing the group's Juicebox treasury.
 - A [nifty.ink](https://nifty.ink/) fork which sends funds to a Juicebox treasury.

+See what others are building in the [Team Finder spreadsheet](https://juicebox.notion.site/1ebe2025810b4058a647c736f0a6a567?v=783ee5e2b4454478a27043bfe1afec1e).

 ### Rules